 - Daytime Phone Number

 Make a mark at the top of the curve.
 With a ruler, measure down 17.5cm and make a mark on each side of the curve.
 Draw diagonal lines from the top of the curve to the marks on each side.
 Then draw a horizontal line to connect the marks on the sides of the curve.
 Measure the horizontal line as precisely and accurately as possible and write the measurement above the line.

 IMPORTANT: To ensure accuracy, your tracing must be submitted in its entirety on a single sheet of paper.
-We cannot evaluate tracings that require assembly or that have been reduced in size.
+We cannot evaluate tracings that require assembly.

-If you cannot transmit the photographs electronically, mail them with your wither tracing to:
+If you cannot e-mail your photographs, mail them with your wither tracing to:

 EQUESTRIAN IMPORTS, Inc.

 1601 Bern Creek Loop